Quran-18:110 Surah Al-kahf English Translation,Transliteration and Tafsir(Tafseer).

 • Ala-Madudi

-Only in outer appearance does the Messenger of Allahصلى الله عليه وآله وسلم reflect human nature, but in reality he is the resplendent light of Allah as is stated in the verse: "There has come to you from Allah a Light" (S6:V15).
+He appears in human form outwardly, but inwardly he is the radiant Light of Allah, as affirmed in the verse: "There has come to you from Allah a Light" (S6:V15).

-In the same way, the Holy Prophet صلى الله عليه وآله وسلم too, was asked to call himself as a human being.
-If we use this word to claim equality with him, then we would be out of the fold of Islam.
+Similarly, though the Prophet ﷺ was told to say he is human, if anyone uses that word to claim equality with him, they would exit the fold of Islam.

-239. This means he who wishes to see the vision of Allah Almighty.
-This means Allah Almighty would speak to everyone but only the believers will be blessed with His vision.
+This means whoever hopes for the vision of Allah Almighty must engage in righteous deeds.
+On the Day of Judgment, Allah will speak to everyone, but only the believers will be blessed with His vision.

-240. It is stated in the Hadith Shareef that whoever memorizes the first ten verses of Surah Kahf would be protected from the mischief of Dajjal, and whoever recites this complete Surah at least once a week he would be protected from all forms of calamities for a complete week (Tafseer Khazainul Irfaan).
+It is stated in the Hadith Shareef that whoever memorizes the first ten verses of Surah Al-Kahf will be protected from the mischief of Dajjal, and whoever recites the full Surah once a week will be shielded from all calamities for the entire week (Tafseer Khazainul Irfaan).

 Ibn-Kathir